Lesia Tsurenko: 2023: First final since 2019, back to top 100, Wimbledon 4th round

 She reached her first final since 2019 and sixth overall in Hua Hin, Thailand after the retirement of top seed Bianca Andreescu.
 She lost to Zhu Lin in the final.
 As a result, she returned to the top 100 on 6 February 2023.

 At the Indian Wells Open, she qualified for the main draw and reached the third round, defeating Zhu Lin and 29th seed Donna Vekić, but withdrew from her match against Aryna Sabalenka citing personal reasons.
 She explained later that she had a panic attack after speaking with the WTA CEO.
 She lost by retirement or walkover in nine of her 18 tournaments dating back to Indian Wells from the previous year.

 At the French Open, she reached the fourth round only for the second time at this major upsetting 13th seed Barbora Krejčíková.
-It was her 21st career victory over a player ranked inside the top 20, with six of those coming at Grand Slam events.
+It was her 21st career victory over a player ranked inside the top 20, with six of those coming at major events.
 It was also her first top-20 win at a major since she beat then-No. 2 Caroline Wozniacki at the 2018 US Open in her run to the quarterfinals.
 Next she defeated Lauren Davis by retirement, and Bianca Andreescu.

 At the Wimbledon Championships, she reached the fourth round for the first time at this major and the fifth overall.
-She prevailed over Ana Bogdan in a 3-hour 40 minutes match with a 38 points tiebreak in the third, the longest in women's singles Grand Slam history.
+She prevailed over Ana Bogdan in a 3-hour 40 minutes match with a 38 points tiebreak in the third, the longest in women's Grand Slam tournament history in singles.

 2024

-Tsurenko started the season at the Auckland Classic where she beat Sachia Vickery in the first round in straight sets and lost in the second to Diane Parry in a three-setter.
+Tsurenko started the season at the Auckland Open where she beat Sachia Vickery in the first round in straight sets and lost in the second to Diane Parry in a three-setter.
 After that, she went to the Australian Open, in which she won against Lucia Bronzetti in the first round in another three-set match, Rebeka Masarova in the second in straight sets, but lost to second seed Aryna Sabalenka in the third round, in a hard-hitting straight-sets match.

 Continuing her campaign on hardcourts, now in the Middle East, Tsurenko participated in the Abu Dhabi Open, where she lost to No. 8 seed, Liudmila Samsonova, in the first round in another hard-hitting two-setter.

+Since November 2024, Tsurenko has not participated on any professional events.